Add Trusted Nodes

 The command displays output similar to the following:

-You now have the Ed25519 key for finalizing blocks using
+You now have the Ed25519 key for finalizing blocks using grandpa

 for one node.
-In this example, the Ed25519 public key for the account is5CuqCGfwqhjGzSqz5mnq36tMe651mU9Ji8xQ4JRuUTvPcjVN
+In this example, the Ed25519 public key for the account is 5CuqCGfwqhjGzSqz5mnq36tMe651mU9Ji8xQ4JRuUTvPcjVN

 .